russelldb/bigsets/README.md

 Serious?
 OK: because adding and element to a set should not take time proportional to the size of the set.
 We're looking for something better than `O(n)`.
-If we can add elements effeciently, and look them up efficiently, maybe we can have sets that are pretty large.
+If we can add elements efficiently, and look them up efficiently, maybe we can have sets that are pretty large.
 Like 100s of 1000s, or even millions of elements.